ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 This document defines a tunneling mechanism that is conceptually an Ethernet link.
-Implementations might need to handle some of the responsibilities of an Ethernet switch if they do not delegate them to another implementation such as a kernel.
+Implementations might need to handle some of the responsibilities of an Ethernet switch or bridge if they do not delegate them to another implementation such as a kernel.
+Those responsibilities are beyond the scope of this document, and include, but are not limited to, the handling of broadcast packets and multicast groups.

-## Link Status and Error Signalling

- * Maybe borrow some bits from L2TPv3 [L2TPv3] for fault signalling via capsule.

-## Broadcast and Multicast

 # Examples

-Some examples; if you can, a Layer 3 option is probably better, but hey, Layer 2.

-## Layer 2 VPN
+Ethernet proxying in HTTP enables the bridging of Ethernet broadcast domains.
+These examples are provided to help illustrate some of the ways in which Ethernet proxying can be used.

+## Remote Access L2VPN {#example-remote}

-The following example shows how a point to point VPN setup where a client appears to be connected to a remote Layer 2 network.
+The following example shows a point to point VPN setup where a client appears to be connected to a remote Layer 2 network.

 ~~~ aasvg